-Jacques Audiard’s new film Rust and Bone is an absolute knockout and one of the most beautifully realised films of the year.
+Jacques Audiard’s new film RUST AND BONE about two people recovering from their respective painful pasts is an absolute knockout and one of the most beautifully realised films of the year.

-In Rust and Bone, French director Jacques Audiard’s latest visceral triumph, you’ll see two of the finest acting performances of this or any year from Matthias Schoenaerts and Marion Cotillard.
-Raw, striking emotion is at the core of this adaptation of stories from Canadian writer Craig Davidson.
-And although Cotillard is the Oscar winning, more famous one of the pair, she really supports in what is Schoenaerts film as we follow his character Ali’s journey in discovering what in his life is really important to him.
-And in that process, we discover in Schoenaerts a bold new acting talent.
+Raw, striking emotion is at the core of this adaptation of stories from Canadian writer Craig Davidson and although Cotillard is the Oscar-winning, more famous one of the pair, she really supports in what is Schoenaerts film, as we follow his journey in discovering what in his life is important to him – and in the process, we discover in him, a bold new acting talent.

 But it might not be as easy as that.
 Ali is someone who most of the time, acts before he thinks, creating pain and anger in his wake.
 His son Sam (an accomplished performance by the very young Armand Verdure) is often the victim of this and we see Ali struggle with his emotions as he tries to be a good father, whilst also finding a new life for himself.
 When he gets a job as a nightclub bouncer and meets Cotillard’s marine park whale trainer Stephanie at the end of a drunken night out, it’s almost inconsequential at first.
 But their chance encounter becomes a lifeline for Stephanie when she becomes the victim of a horrific accident that transforms her life.